Pavel Belavus

 As the Investigative Committee reported in early January 2023, Belavus 'under the guise of cultural and historical development, was spreading the ideas of Belarusian nationalism on various public social networks and websites, the purpose of which was to change the state power in Belarus'.
 Allegedly, he 'stimulated the hostility of his compatriots towards the Motherland'.
 'With his criminal actions, Belavus has endangered the external and internal security of the state for ten years'.

-As a result of the investigation, Belavus was charged under Part 1 of Article 356 ('High treason'), Part 1 Art.
-342 of the Criminal Code ('Participation in group actions that grossly violate public order'), Part 3 of Art.
+As a result of the investigation, Belavus was charged under Part 1 of Article 356 ('High treason'), Part 1 Article 342 of the Criminal Code ('Participation in group actions that grossly violate public order'), Part 3 of Art.
 361 ('Calls for actions aimed at causing harm to the national security of the Republic of Belarus'), and Part 1 of Article 361-1 ('Leading an extremist formation').